Lifespan: Eishō 10 (1513) (or Meiō 4 (1495)) to 1/16 of Eiroku 8 (1565)

 Siblings: Harumasa, Masamoto

-Children: Yoshisuke, Noriie, daughter (wife of Akamatsu Masahide), daughter (wife of Miki Michiaki)
+Children: Yoshisuke, Noriie, daughter (wife of Akamatsu Masahide), daughter (wife of Miki Michiaki), Masasuke

-This action enabled Harumasa to restore some of his influence, but the conflict persisted with Muramune’s sons, Uragami Masamune and Uragami Munekage.
-In 1534, a battle unfolded on Mount Asahi in Himeji.
-In 1537, an invasion by Amago Akihisa of Izumo Province led to chaos in Harumasa’s territory despite obedience by the Uragami.
-Meanwhile, Uno Murayori, a retainer from Shisō, betrayed Harumasa.
-In 1538, while calling upon the Kajiwara clan at Takasago Castle for support, Harumasa incurred an attack by Kodera Norimoto and Akashi Masakaze, who also betrayed him.
-Harumasa then fled for protection to Tamura Noto-no-kami in the village of Gunge in Awaji Province.
-In 1539, Harumasa, with support from the Hosokawa of Awa Province, landed in Akashi and attacked Edayoshi Castle.
-However, upon hearing a rumor that the Bessho clan at Miki Castle (who had resisted the Amago until the end) were intending to betray the Akamatsu, Harumasa safely fled to the Kaiei Temple in Sakai.
+Consequently, while Harumasa regained some of his authority, a conflict persisted between Muramune’s son, Uragami Masamune, and Uragami Munekage.
+In the eighth month of 1534, a violent conflict erupted on Mount Asahi.
+Owing to an invasion by Amago Akihisa (later known as Amago Haruhisa) of Izumo Province in the twelfth month of 1537, the Uragami siblings who had been in conflict were obedient, but Harumasa’s territory turned into chaos, and Uno Murayori of Shisō betrayed Harumasa.
+In the seventh month of 1538, Harumasa turned to the Kajiwara clan at Takasago Castle, but incurred an attack by Kodera Norimoto and Akashi Masakaze after their betrayal and fled to Tamura Noto-no-kami for protection in Kōge in Awaji Province.
+On 4/8 of Tenbun 8 (1538), Harumasa garnered support from the Awa-Hosokawa clan, landed in Akashi and attacked Edayoshi Castle, but a rumor circulated that the Bessho clan at Miki Castle (who had resisted the Amago forces to the end) were colluding with them so, on 11/25, he fled for safety to the Kaie Temple in Sakai.